Bangladesh Muktijoddha Mancha submits memorandum to UN, demands trial of Pakistani army involved in 1971 war crimes | www.lokmattimes.com

 Bangladesh Muktijoddha Mancha submits memorandum to UN, demands trial of Pakistani army involved in 1971 war crimes

-Bangladesh Muktijuddha Mancha handed a memorandum to the United Nations Missions in Dhaka for Secretary-General Antonio Guterres, demanding the trial of the Pakistani army involved in killings and Genocide during the Liberation War of Bangladesh in 1971.
+Dhaka [Bangladesh], March 25 : Bangladesh Muktijuddha Mancha handed a memorandum to the United Nations Missions in Dhaka for Secretary-General Antonio Guterres, demanding the trial of the Pakist army involved in killings and Genocide during the Liberation War of Bangladesh in 1971.

-In the memorandum, Bangladesh Muktijuddha Mancha reminded about the 1971 Liberation struggle of Bangladesh and said thirty Lakhs people were killed and two lakhs women were raped by the Pakistani army during the war.
-The party also said that Pakistan ISI was directly involved in Bangabandhu Sheikh Mujibur Rahman killing.
+In the memorandum, Bangladesh Muktijuddha Mancha reminded about the 1971 Liberation struggle of Bangladesh, saying that 30 lakh people were killed and 2 lakhs were raped by the Pakist army during the war.
+The party also said Pakistan's ISI was directly involved in 'Bangabandhu' Sheikh Mujibur Rahman's killing.

 "To take revenge for surrender in the Liberation War, Pakistan started conspiring against Bangabandhu's government.
 With the help of Zia-Mostaque, Pakistan killed Bangabandhu and his family members which was the most brutal political killing in the world," the memorandum reads.

-"We demand United Nations to bring the Pakistan militaries under the trial of the International War Crimes Court for their involvement in genocide and intellectuals killings in 1971," the party concluded the sentence.
+"We demand United Nations to bring the Pakistan militaries under the trial of the International War Crimes Court for their involvement in genocide and intellectuals killings in 1971," the party said.

-The latest good news for Bangladesh is that Pakistan's "genocide" against Bengalis, and Hindus in the 1971 war has been finally recognized as the US House condemned Islamabad's actions and called on President Joe Biden to recognise the atrocities.
+Pakistan's "genocide" against Bengalis and Hindus in the 1971 war was finally recognized after the US House condemned Islamabad's actions, calling on President Joe Biden to recognise the atrocities.
+However, the UN still hasn't recognised the alleged pogrom in the erstwhile East Pakistan.

-The legislation brought by Congressmen Ro Khanna, and Steve Chabot, recognise Pakistan's atrocities against ethnic groups constitute crimes against humanity, war crimes, and genocide.
+The legislation brought by Congressmen Ro Khanna, and Steve Chabot, recognised Pakistan's atrocities against ethnic groups constitute crimes against humty, war crimes, and genocide.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app